yerra12345/star/README.md

 * tests/ - this directory contains unit tests for your application
 * template-configuration.json - this file contains the project ARN with placeholders used for tagging resources with the project ID

-What Do I Do Next?
+What Do I Do Next?please look into it
 ------------------

 If you have checked out a local copy of your repository you can start making changes